 MINNEAPOLIS – (Sept.
 19, 2017) A Rochester, Minn. police officer has obtained a $1 million settlement from the city of Rochester to resolve her employment discrimination and retaliation claims against the Rochester Police Department, according to Minneapolis-based Halunen Law, the firm representing the officer.

 In 2016, Rochester Police Lt.
 Elisa Umpierre reported suspected racial bias in a decision to deny a favorable assignment to another police officer.
 Later that year, Rochester Police Chief Roger Peterson filed an internal complaint against Umpierre, allegedly based on Facebook posts Umpierre had published.

 In her Facebook posts, Umpierre criticized excessive force by police officers and expressed her support for Standing Rock protestors.
 The city put her on administrative leave and hired an external investigator.
 When the investigation stretched out over several months, Umpierre filed a charge of discrimination and retaliation against the Rochester Police Dept.

 Just weeks later, Peterson recommended Umpierre’s termination.
 Among the reasons Peterson listed for his recommendation were her Facebook posts and that she complained about suspected racial bias by white police officers in an employment decision.
 Prior to recommending Umpierre‘s termination, Peterson had not terminated other officers who had published Facebook posts with anti-protest and anti-Muslim content.

-Attorneys Clayton Halunen and Stephen Premo represented Umpierre in settlement discussions with the city.
+Attorney Clayton Halunen represented Umpierre in settlement discussions with the city.
 “Elisa has dedicated her life to ensuring that everyone is treated fairly and equally under the law,” Halunen said.
 “We are proud to represent her and pleased that we could help her obtain a favorable result before protracted litigation.”